 To assist researchers, our team made a series of test purchases from various vendors and rated them according to cost, shipping times, and customer service.
-Our favorite vendor by far is Peptide Sciences.
+Our favorite vendor by far is Core Peptides.

 We like them because:

-- They provide certificates of analysis for all their products, backing up Research Peptides’ promise that all of their products attain 99% purity.
+- They provide certificates of analysis for all their products, backing up Core Peptides’ promise that all of their products attain 99% purity.

 - Payment is secure and convenient.
 They’ll take all major credit cards and they’ll even accept cryptocurrencies like Bitcoin and Ethereum.

 - They have great customer service.
-Researchers can email Peptide Sciences and get a response from a real person.
+Researchers can email Core Peptides and get a response from a real person.

-Overall, we highly recommend Peptide Sciences to any researcher looking to work with sermorelin or ipamorelin.
+Overall, we highly recommend Core Peptides to any researcher looking to work with sermorelin or ipamorelin.

 Before conducting research with either sermorelin or ipamorelin, researchers should understand the possible side effects of administering these peptides to test subjects.

 Although sermorelin’s FDA approval was withdrawn in 2008, this was for reasons other than safety and efficacy .
 A review of sermorelin’s use in the diagnosis and treatment of children with GHD concluded that “once daily subcutaneous doses of sermorelin are well tolerated” .

 - Transient facial flushing